 - Location of the event

-- Your recollection of how the accident occurred
+- Your statements about how the accident occurred

 - Name and insurance information for the other party involved

 - Name of the police department involved and the police report number (if applicable)

 Official documents and information that are not directly within your control may also be obtained for review as evidence in the investigation.
 These can be:

 As part of the investigation, your car insurance company will conduct research on you (both online and with respect to your claim history) to identify any possibility of fraud.
 These searches are performed to target inconsistencies and potentially false statements relating to the accident, and can be as in-depth to include pictures and posts made on personal social media accounts.